 Peer counselors are students trained by the counseling staff to interact with other students.
 Peer counselors want to assist you during your years at Harper.
 They can help you at orientation and registration times, give you transfer information or just be someone to talk to.
 Peer counselors are interested in you; look for one when you want to talk or need some Harper information.
-Peer counselors can be contacted through the Student Development Center, A347.
+Peer counselors can be contacted through the Peer Counseling Center in the College Center, Building A, or the Student Development Center, A347.